zizhuspot/haojia/source/_posts/如何使用Bic图像生成器?.md

 ---
-title: 如何使用Bic图像生成器?
+title: How to use Bic Image Generator?
-date: 2023-08-5 14:23:34）
+date: 2023-08-5 14:23:34)
 categories:
-  - Ai绘图
+  - Ai Drawing
 tags:
-  - Ai绘图
+  - Ai Drawing
-  - 微软bing
+  - Microsoft bing
   - Bic
   - dall-e 2
-  - openai
+  - dall-e 2
   - chatgpt
-  - 人工智能
+  - Artificial Intelligence
   - Ai
-description: 本文深入讲解如何使用微软bing image creator生成图像，与dall-e 2的不同使用方式，可以让大家更好的理解Ai对于图像艺术创作。
+description: This article explains how to use Microsoft bing image creator to generate images, and dall-e 2 different ways to use, can let you better understand Ai for image art creation.

 cover: https://s2.loli.net/2023/08/05/yk1V4IOwgpumALR.webp